Yes, digital photography contracts are legal.

 Of additional noteworthiness is the provision which states that whether an e-signature is legally binding or not depends on the intent and on the circumstances.
 Quoted from the linked document, “The precise effect of an electronic signature will be determined based on the surrounding circumstances under Section 9(b).”

-Once again, this generalized descriptions means that in the course of a dispute over the legal validity of an electronic signature, a court will look to the totality of the circumstances surrounding the signatures acquisition.
-Meaning, you really should consult with a lawyer knowledgeable in this area, in order to create circumstance in which the signature is sure to be legally binding.
+Once again, this generalized description means that in the course of a dispute over the legal validity of an electronic signature, a court will look to the totality of the circumstances surrounding the signatures acquisition.
+Meaning, you really should consult with a lawyer knowledgeable in this area, in order to create a circumstance in which the signature is sure to be legally binding.

 Courts have ruled that a wide variety of documents may be interpreted as having a legally binding e-signature: documents sent via email, documents signed with an electronic pen device, the acknowledgement and acceptance of an End-User License Agreement (EULA), or by signing a document electronically online.
 A great additional resource for e-signatures can be found at FTC.gov.

-The Government’s rational for legalizing e-signatures.
+The Government’s rationale for legalizing e-signatures

-According to a research project done at Duke University, there are three main reasons behind why the government
+According to a research project done at Duke University, there are three main reasons behind why the government legalized e-signatures:

 - E-sign allows Americans to use and sign legally binding contracts on-line,